13588112254/littlefs/DESIGN.md

 There are still some minor issues.
 Small logs can be expensive in terms of storage, in the worst case a small log costs 4x the size of the original data.
 CObW structures require an efficient block allocator since allocation occurs every _n_ writes.
-And there is still the challenge of keeping the RAM usuage constant.
+And there is still the challenge of keeping the RAM usage constant.

 ## Metadata pairs